 At Granite State College, we work to integrate your academic experience with your career goals.
 We achieve this in two primary ways:

 Meet with a Certified Career Counselor for an individual advising session.
 Learn how to use self-assessment tools to reveal the types of work environments and careers that are best suited for you.
+Career Services individual meetings and events are free of charge for prospective students, current students, and alumni of the college.

 Learn about available internships, practicums and capstone courses that are part of your degree program and connected to your career goals.